-Customer Relationship Management Trends in 2020
+Customer Relationship Management Trends to look out for

 Whether you work as a customer service agent or manage a support team for your company, the successful implementation of current CRM trends will often make or break your clients’ perception of the servicing you provide.

-According to Small Biz Genius, companies which have successfully implemented a CRM tool have seen a spike in sales revenue by up to 29%, with customer retention and satisfaction rates also experiencing an uptick of 47% due to proper management of their needs.
+According to Small Biz Genius, companies that have successfully implemented a CRM tool have seen a spike in sales revenue by up to 29%, with customer retention and satisfaction rates also experiencing an uptick of 47% due to proper management of their needs.

 Contact centres with dedicated CRM outsourcing, as well as businesses with their own customer relationship departments should always look for new ways to innovate when it comes to servicing.